conscious-incompetence/conscious-incompetence.github.io/_drafts/natural-deduction.md

 they don't specify or use the contents of $\Gamma$; it there only to make clear that the rules are valid no matter what assumptions we are making.

+If you are having trouble understanding the rules, refer back to the informal description of these operators in the page on [first-order logic](???).
+Having a conceptual understanding of what the connectives mean should help in understanding the formal definitions below.

 ### Conjunction ($\land$)